Auburn upends No. 5 Tennessee 84-80 in regular-season finale

 Tennessee: A 28th victory would have tied for second-most in program history.
 The Vols' four losses have come by a combined 15 points.
 They outrebounded Auburn 39-27.

 Auburn: Finished regular season 2-5 against ranked opponents.
-Had perhaps its best all-around performances of the season.
+Had perhaps its best all-around performances of the season, committing only five turnovers.

 UP NEXT